Dr Karen Pearlman writes, directs and edits screen productions.

 Karen's 2019 film, ‘I want to make a film about women’ won Best Documentary at the St Kilda Film Festival, qualifying the film for an Academy Award nomination.
-She was awarded Best Director at the inaugural CinefestOz Short Film Awards (2020), and Special Mention at the 2020 Sydney Film Festival’s Dendy Awards for the film's ‘ambitious and masterful mix of forms.’
+Karen was awarded Best Director in a Short Documentary at the 2020 Australian Screen Directors Guild Awards, Best Director at the inaugural CinefestOz Short Film Awards (2020), the Award for Creative Achievement at the Brisbane International Film Festival and Special Mention at the 2020 Sydney Film Festival’s Dendy Awards for the film's ‘ambitious and masterful mix of forms.’

 Karen’s 2018 documentary, ‘After the Facts’, was honoured with an ASE Award for Best Editing, after its screenings at the Sydney International Film Festival, the Adelaide International Film Festival, the Perth Revelation Film Festival and the Antenna Documentary Film Festival.